 The BIOS performs initial checks through a process called the Power On Self Test (POST).
-This is visible when you first switch n your device.
+This is visible when you first switch on your device.

 When the POST detects an issue or fault, it alerts you by issuing an audible beep code.
 In the first of a two part tutorial, knowledge of how to interpret the fault beep codes is explained and passed on to you.

-This tutorial also explains how to access and configure your BIOS settings.
-For example, you can setup BIOS passwords in the Security menu so only you and selected members of your family can change the BIOS settings.
+The tutorial also explains how to access and configure your BIOS settings.
+For example, you can setup BIOS passwords in the security menu so only you and selected members of your family can change the BIOS settings.

 The American Megatrends BIOS Update (Opens New Window) page explains why updating your BIOS is a good idea, and clarifies the AMIBIOS update process, which can be difficult to understand.

 One of the key steps to upgrading your BIOS is to identify the motherboard inside of your computer.

 Modern Windows computers are now being released with the new UEFI Firmware installed.
 Unified Extensible Firmware Interface is a replacement for the increasingly legacy computer BIOS, or Basic Input/Output System.